avaarm/portfolio-v2/README.md

 * Mobile-first design

-* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site - I chose a transparent background becuase I wanted to the page to be simple and easy to read.
+* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site - I chose a transparent background becuase I wanted the page to be simple and easy to read.

 * Make sure the font size is large enough to read, and that the colors don't cause eye strain.